-ITEM NAME FUNCTION 1 POS/NEG POS/NEG Button, N/A. Button 2 POS/NEG LED POS/NEG LED indicate the polarity selected.
+ITEM NAME FUNCTION 1 POS/NEG Button POS/NEG Button, N/A. 2 POS/NEG LED POS/NEG LED indicate the polarity selected.
 3 TEST Button TEST Button is used to ARM and START the test.
 4 TEST LED TEST LED flashes after pressing TEST button indicating the unit is ARM.
 Second press of TEST button runs the test.
 5 LCD Display 3 x 16 LCD display 6 UP Button UP Button is used to move UP in the menu and to increase value when editing a parameter.
 7 DOWN Button DOWN Button is used to move DOWN in the menu and to decrease value when editing a parameter.
-8 ENTER (RTN) ENTER (RTN) Button is use to Enter/Select in the menu and to save changes when editing a parameter.
+8 ENTER (RTN) ENTER (RTN) Button is used to Enter/Select in the menu and to save changes when editing a parameter.
 9 ESC/MENU ESC/MENU is used to escape and go to Main Menu 10 EUT Ground Individual jack for Ground where EUT can be connected 11 EUT Line Individual jack for Line where EUT can be connected 12 EUT Neutral Individual jack for Neutral where EUT can be connected 13 100:1 BNC BNC 100:1 voltage output for connection to an oscilloscope.
-The signal is used for reference viewing of the residual voltage signal 14 EUT Output Jack Universal output jack where EUT will be connected.
+The signal is used for reference viewing of the residual voltage signal 14 EUT Outlet Outlet to connect the EUT.
 This Jack carries Line, Neutral and Ground.
+Outlet type varies according to the country of destination, available types are IEC Type B, Type F and Type G. WARNING: Type G outlet rated for 13A, use other receptacles for 15A.
+NOTE: Line is connected to right side of pin on the EUT receptacle.